abdelquodr/EliteCareHub-prod/README.md

 # EliteCareHub
-Providing an elite customer service that turn customer to fan
+Providing an elite customer service that turn customers to fan